Princeton University Retirement Plan (PURP)

-In addition to the defined contributions made by the University, you have the option of making your own voluntary pretaxed contributions to a Retirement Savings Plan, also known as a tax-deferred annuity, TDA or 403(b) plan.
+In addition to the defined contributions made by the University, you have the option of making your own voluntary pretaxed contributions to a Retirement Savings Plan, also known as a 403(b) plan.
 Your contributions are subject to limits set by the Internal Revenue Code.

 How the Princeton University Retirement Plan Works

 The PURP is an employer contributory, defined contribution plan.
 This means that the University makes contributions on your behalf to your retirement account.
-You choose how you want the University’s contributions to be distributed among a variety of investment funds offered by TIAA-CREF and Vanguard.
+You choose how you want the University’s contributions to be distributed among a variety of investment funds offered by TIAA.

 The University contributes:

 - 9.3 percent of your salary below the Social Security wage base and